misraaks/Enshrouded-Server-Bot/README.md

 ## Installing as a Service (Optional)
 1. In this directory, run `npm install node-windows`.
 2. Edit `installWindowsService.js` to your liking.
-The service name and description are cosmetic, but the script path needs to match where you set up your project folder.
-I don't know if this path can be relative to `installWindowsService.js` itself, so I'm using the absolute path.
+The service name and description are purely cosmetic.
 3. In this directory, run `node installWindowsService.js install`.
 4. Now your Discord bot will run in the background whenever you first log into Windows.
 5. The service can be restarted or stopped from the Windows `services.msc` menu.